SpeedyCovidSim/SIR_Models/README.md

 ### Joshua's Report:
-Functions  used to produce results in his report can be found in:
+Functions and scripts used to produce results in his report can be found in the **PythonNetworks** folder in the main directory.
-*

 ### Joel's Report:
 All .jl files and .py files written have headers described the module / script / set of functions and what they are used for.
 There are several plotting functions within separate modules in the directory that are not referenced below.